quantaosun/pl3_gmx_mmpbsa/README.md

 end
 ```

-An example on normal local Linux with GPU could be
+An example on normal local Linux with GPU could be (-ntmpi added)

 ```
 #!/bin/csh